faasm/faasm/docs/benchmarks.md

 inv kill-containers
 ```

+Docker may also be limited by the `TasksMax` parameter in `/lib/systemd/system/docker.service` (or equivalent).
+This can be set to `infinity`.

 By keeping a close eye on the memory usage on the box you should be able to push the number of containers up to about 1700 with 16GiB of RAM.

 ### Faasm